oomlout/oomlout_oomp_builder/parts/hardware_bearing_5300_series_5305_size_25_mm_id_62_mm_od_25.4_mm_depth/readme.md

-# Hardware Bearing 5300 Series 5305 Size 25 mm Id 62 mm Od 25.4 mm Depth
+# Hardware Bearing 5300 Series 5305 Size 25 mm ID 62 mm OD 25.4 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base